-Why read this? : Your e-Commerce customer service system is a key part of your overall experience.
-We share how having the right team, systems and processes keeps customers happy and coming back for more.
-Learn the different passive and active touchpoint where customers need the most help.
+Why read this? : Your e-Commerce customer service system supports your selling experience.
+Learn how having the right team, systems and processes keeps customers happy and coming back for more.
+We share the different points in the journey where customers need the most help.
 Read this to learn what you need to deliver great e-Commerce customer service.

 Keeping customers happy seems like business common sense.

-But though many businesses talk about their great customer service, they don’t always deliver it.
-Customer feedback soon tells you if the service is great or not.
+Many businesses talk about great customer service, but they don’t always deliver it.
+Customer feedback soon tells you how good your service is.

 Smart e-Commerce businesses see customer service as a way to boost their competitive position.